 It was observed that the lowest CAP rate percentage error was attained by the model based on the AFC LSTM, while the FFNN based model has the worst performance.
 On the other hand, the 1D-CNN and the model with the LSTM fed with features reached a similar average value, although the 1D-CNN results have a larger variation.
 Figures 4 and 5 depict the normalized CAP rate error and the boxplots of the CAP rate percentage error, respectively.

-It is possible to estimate the quality of sleep by knowing the subject’s age and the predicted CAP rate, considering that a CAP rate higher than the average for the subject’s age designates a poor sleep quality, while the reverse designates good sleep quality [8].
+It is possible to estimate sleep quality by knowing the subject’s age and the predicted CAP rate, considering that a CAP rate higher than the average for the subject’s age designates a poor sleep quality, while the reverse designates good sleep quality [8].
 By following this concept, the accuracy of the sleep quality prediction for the 1D-CNN, AFC LSTM, FNN, and feature based LSTM was 74%, 79%, 68%, and 90%, respectively.

 5. Discussion

-By evaluating the attained results, it is possible to conclude that the use of features lead to the best performance, although if more data were available it is probable that the AFC classifiers would significantly improve the results (as it is visible in Fig. 2).
+By evaluating the attained results, it is possible to conclude that the use of features leads to the best performance, although if more data were available, it is probable that the AFC classifiers would significantly improve the results (as it is visible in Fig. 2).
 A similar conclusion can be attained for the CAP cycle’s assessment.
 The attained results are emphasized by the difficulties associated with CAP analysis, as reported by Mendez et al. [12], which predicted that the CAP phase assessment could be affected by up to 25% of subjectivity and ambiguity.
 Another relevant factor is the specialist agreement for CAP analysis, examining the same EEG signals, which ranges from 69% to 78% (getting closer to the lower bound as the number of specialists involved in the analysis increases) [10] [11].
 Hence the performance of the proposed algorithms is either in the agreement range or slightly superior to the upper bound, advocating the viability of the algorithms for clinical applications.